Skip to main content

 If you discover any issues in your testing, please contact us

-Mobile OS: We test with the current major release of the mobile OS, and the most recent update of the previous major release, e.g. iOS 8 and iOS 7.1.2.
+Mobile OS: We test with the current major release of the mobile OS, and the most recent update of the previous major release.

 Headsets can improve audio quality by minimizing echo challenges.
 We recommend use of a headset on smrtPhone calls in order to provide acoustic isolation between the speaker and microphone, and therefore minimize echo.
 That being said, headset selection should be made carefully.